 Family home as a legal concept, is closely related to a person's right to family life [20], as well as to the fundamental human right to adequate housing.
 In fact, the right to housing is considered to be a cornerstone of the right to an adequate standard of living [21], [22].
 The right of housing and the right to family life are closely linked and their protection could well justify ad hoc proprietary rules, given the recessive nature of the property right, which the legislature could limit, in order to have full enjoyment of these fundamental human rights [23].
 Property on the other hand is not a natural right, but a much needed construction of society.
 After the industrial revolution the idea that property is the basis of liberty prevailed.
-But the strengthening of private property was accompanied by abuses resulting from it and conflicts between property rights and personal rights have arisen [24].
+But the strengthening of private property rights and personal rights have arisen [24].